 The South Fork Trail climbs steeply through attractive redwood uplands.
 Going in this direction, you'll see a lot of the bleached, light-grey redwoods which on a sunny day can make the forest brilliant.
 The redwoods are pretty good-sized at first, but as you climb they get smaller and less interesting.
 The trail levels out a little as it reaches a little ridgetop dense with dull-looking huckleberry shrubs and leafy salal.

 The South Fork Trail ends at a T intersection with the Rhododendron Trail.
-Turn left.
-The scenery soon improves as the trail contours into a little ravine where a stand of good-sized redwoods grows.
+Turn left; the trail descends steeply.
+The scenery soon improves as the trail contours into a little ravine where an open stand of good-sized redwoods grows.
 The lush understory is a remarkably bright green.
 Leaving the ravine, the trail passes through an open area left by the toppling of a big redwood.
 After this point the redwoods again get larger and more scenic as the trail descends to Brown Creek.
-You'll have to scramble over a large tree that fell across the trail a few years ago.
-On a calm day you may hear the distant crashing of the waves as you make your way through the redwoods.
+The forest is almost completely silent, but on a calm day you may hear the distant crashing of the waves as you make your way through the redwoods.

 The Rhododendron Trail crosses Brown Creek on a new footbridge and then reaches the Brown Creek Trail.
 At the four-way trail intersection, the memorial grove trail to your right is cut off by a gigantic tree (which fell in early 2006) about a hundred yards up the trail.
 Straight ahead, the Rhododendron Trail continues up the hillside.
 Turn left to follow the Brown Creek Trail.

-The trees aren't that big at first, but as the trail winds gently downhill alongside the creek.
-The trees get progressively larger.
+The trees aren't that big at first, but as the trail winds gently downhill alongside the creek, they get progressively larger.
 The ground is covered with a dense carpet of ferns and some redwood sorrel.
-The most impressive trees are about halfway back to the South Fork Trail, a memorial grove trail branches off to the left, crossing Brown Creek on a large footbridge.
+The most impressive trees are about halfway back to the South Fork Trail, where a memorial grove trail branches off to the left, crossing Brown Creek on a large footbridge.
 Somewhat confusingly, the trail is not marked nor is it shown on most maps.